-I leave Café Gratitude feeling very satisfied and I head on over to my Airbnb, south of KC, until I land in a suburban area called Waldo (like “Where’s Waldo?”).
-The place I’m staying at is a nice two-story house, well decorated, mostly white.
-I go upstairs to my bedroom and drop my backpack and take in a breath of air… then it all hits me at once.
-I’m in Kansas City with no plans whatsoever.
-This all happened so fast that I didn’t have time to process it until now.
-And I get scared because what the hell am I going to do!?
-I don’t anybody here.
-Shit!
-I really didn’t think this through.
+I left Café Gratitude feeling very satisfied and drove to my Airbnb, with was south of Kansas City, until I land in a suburban area called Waldo: a nice two-story house, well-decorated and painted white all over.
+After going upstairs to my bedroom, I slung my backpack off and took a breath of air…then it all hits me at once—I’m in Kansas City with no plans whatsoever!?!
+This all happened so fast that I didn’t have time to process it until now, and I realize that I DON’T KNOW ANYBODY HERE!
+What the hell am I going to do for the rest of the weekend?!!

 So I actually do some thinking, the wheels spinning fast in my head, and I get an immediate thought: the Kauffman Arts Performance Center.
 I had been there last year to see a ballet last year as I’ve recently become a ballet fanatic and a dancer recommended I go see a KC Ballet because they were “legit” and they were straight-up legit!

-So these Yes Theory guys flew to 3 different European cities, and using Tinder they swiped and swiped until they found a girl in each city to buy them dinner or front a couch to sleep on.
-Dinner usually consisted of a hot dog or pretzel, and they were rejected like a million time, but their persistence worked!
-Thinking on this, I decided that I’d do something quite similar: I would use my dating app, MeetMindful, to see if I could find a girl who was willing to show me KC or at the very least recommend some good places around here.
+So these Yes Theory guys flew to 3 different European cities and using Tinder they swiped and swiped until they found a girl in each city to buy them dinner or fronted a couch for them to sleep on.
+The girls would even buy or make them dinner (a hot dog or pretzel from a vendor or what was in their kitchen), and even they were rejected a million times—should I say a million swipes—their persistence actually worked!
+Given their bravery, I decided to do something similar: I would use my dating app, MeetMindful, to see if I could find a girl who was willing to show me KC, or at the very least recommend some good places in town.

-I whipped out my phone and opened up my app (which is geared for the yogi/wandering/free-spirited type but really anyone can use it) and I change my location in my settings to KC and I just start scrolling through profiles.
-Now, I wasn’t liking every profile I saw, just the ones I found interesting in case we ever actually met and had to have a conversation.
-I liked about a dozen profiles, waited a little bit, then a girl liked me back.
+So I whipped out my phone and opened up MeetMindful, an app geared for the yogi/wandering/free-spirited type, and changed my location to KC and started browsing through profiles.
+I wasn’t liking every profile like the Yes Theory guys, just the ones I found interesting—you know, in case we actually met I needed to know that we could have a real conversation.
+I liked a dozen or so profiles, waited a bit, then a girl liked me back.
 Yes!
-One brave soul.
-I look at this girl’s profile.
-She’s cute, a brunette, her name is Kristina, and she’s a chef.
+A brave soul.
+I look at this girl’s profile: she’s cute, I thought; a brunette; her name’s Kristina—most importantly, she’s a chef!
 A CHEF.
 Perfect!

 The inside was filled with all kinds of decorations that it reminded me of an antique shop, and there were parakeets chirping away in their cages as the owner was a lover of birds.
 To top it all off, there was also a small cafe because why not.